An Exhaustive List of What Not To Do on a Full Moon, According to Astrologers

 1. Seek new beginnings

-Full moons aren't the time to set something new in motion.
-Rather, “this is a time of releasing, welcoming closure, and allowing things to complete,” says Alejandrez-Prasad.
+A full moon isn't the time to set something new in motion.
+Rather, “this is a time of releasing, welcoming closure, and allowing things to be completed,” says Alejandrez-Prasad.
 “Creating new beginnings will backfire and won't gain the momentum deserved.”

-"This is a time of releasing, welcoming closure, and allowing things to complete."—Jasmin Alejandrez-Prasad, astrologer
+"This is a time of releasing, welcoming closure, and allowing things to be completed."—Jasmin Alejandrez-Prasad, astrologer

 2. Initiate intense discussions

-Since the energy of the full moon encourages you to let go (not have intense discussions with someone in your life), table the urge for now, and if you still feel strongly to bring it up at a later time, go forth.
-If you observe that you’re significantly less upset after a few days, channel the full moon energy to let your grievance go.
+Since the energy of the full moon encourages letting go, table the urge for confrontation during this lunar phase, and if you still feel strongly about bringing up the topic at a later time, go forth.
+But if you observe that you’re significantly less worked up about the issue at hand once a few days pass, channel the full moon energy once more to let your grievance go.

 3. Consume mind-altering substances